boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.2.2 =
 Fixes main site link in digest emails
-Breaks up email content cleanup for better control by plugins
+Breaks up email content cleanup for better control by plugins Abstracts activity_type checking into a separate function, for greater control by plugins and themes Disables topic subscription in bbPress 2.x when inside of a group, to avoid duplicate messages

 = 3.2.1 =
 Fixes bug in the implementation of forum post digests